luciasalar/Leetcode/README.md

 # Leetcode

-This are my solutions for the coding interview questions on Leetcode
+These are my solutions for the coding interview questions on Leetcode